carmancater/carmancater.github.io/resume.md

 08/2014 - 05/2018
     - Helped university students across all levels of college-level Mathematics and Statistics courses, demonstrating proficiency in these subjects.
 Assisted supervisor to create the tutoring schedule.
     - Acquired effective communication skills, able to convey complex information to non-technical audiences, which is valuable for presenting data insights to stakeholders.

+- **Tutor**
+Mathnasium
+The Math Learning Center
+Avon, CT
+05/2020 - 09/2020
+    - Tutored mathematics to students in grades K–12.

 ### :department_store: Sales Experience
 - **Sales Associate**
 Bob's Stores Footwear & Apparel